ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 ## Objective
 {: #object_tut_create_api_node}

-This tutorial guides you through creating an API in Node.js using the LoopBack framework.
+This tutorial guides you through creating an API in Node.js using the LoopBack framework with API Connect V5.
 The tutorial describes how to:
 1. Create a LoopBack project.
 2. Use API Designer in the {{site.data.keyword.apiconnect_full}} toolkit to add a data source and model to a LoopBack project.
-3. Use API Designer Explore tool to test your API endpoints .

 ---
 ## Prerequisites